creadordeloscielos/bookmark-landing-page-master/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-## Community Sponsors

-A massive thank you to our community sponsors!

-- [Contrast](https://bit.ly/fem-contrast) reimagines how developers inspect, collaborate, and build components off Figma designs.
-- [Diversify Tech](https://bit.ly/fem-diversify-tech) is an amazing resource for underrepresented people in tech.
-The site features job listings for anyone seeking new opportunities.
-The resource section is also full of useful links to dive into!
-- [Triplebyte](http://bit.ly/fem-triplebyte) can save a lot of time and stress during the job hunting process.
-Their free, confidential quiz makes it so that companies end up pitching you for their vacant job roles.